jared-hughes/DesmosPlus/docs/syntax.md

 ## Comments

 Use `//` for DesmosPlus comments.
-This are completely ignored by DesmosPlus until the end of the line.
+These are completely ignored by DesmosPlus until the end of the line.

 ```js
 // Initial state